 This film has English language closed captioning available.
 For more information about closed captions and accessibility at DOC NYC, please click here.

-DOC NYC Live event: Wednesday, Nov.
+DOC NYC Live event: Happened on Wednesday, Nov.
 18 at 2 ET on Facebook Live–Iranian human rights lawyer Nasrin Sotoudeh was just released from prison on November 7.
 Washington Post journalist Jason Rezaian leads a discussion of Sotoudeh’s work with Iranian women’s rights activist Mansoureh Shojaee and filmmakers Jeff Kaufman & Marcia Ross.